bitwarden/contributing-docs/docs/architecture/clients/index.md

 - It is used by multiple apps and other libs
 - It manages a clear public and private API boundary through its barrel file.
-- Codeownership is clear--only the files within `libs/components`
+- Code ownership is clear--only the files within `libs/components`
 - The team can make independent decisions around internal folder structure and code style.

 As part of this process, we are also investigating utilizing additional tooling (such as Nx) to make